 Some or all of the plates that Boehm issued in 1978 and later may have been marketed exclusively by the Hamilton Collection, one of the larger mass-market collectibles producers that began seemingly popping up like weeds during the late 1970s.
 Hamilton marketed almost all of Boehm’s 1980s plates, but I’ve found no advertising evidence yet to show conclusively that these next three Malvern plate series were.
 (I will update this post if I do find information either way.)
 If not, then they were sold by Boehm’s retail galleries.

 Both of the Boehm studio locations occasionally produced items for the benefit of various charitable organizations.
 The first such plate (from the Malvern studio at least) appears to have been the Great Animals of the World series of eight, done for the USA branch of the World Wildlife Fund in 1978.
 Notice that although the backstamp says Made in England the logo is that of the Trenton (NJ) studio: the horse and feather.
 Normally the Malvern items have the horse and crown logo.
-I’ve been able to identify six of the eight plates: African Buffalo, Bighorn Sheep, White Rhinoceros, Bengal Tiger, Leopard, and African Lion.
-If anyone knows the subjects of the other two plates in this series, I’d love to be able to add them here.
+I’ve been able to identify seven of the eight plates: African Buffalo, Bighorn Sheep, White Rhinoceros, Bengal Tiger, Leopard, Hippo, and African Lion.
+If anyone knows the subject of the eigth plate, I’d love to be able to add it here.
 Prices are unknown.

 Many thanks to the reader who supplied this photo of the Bighorn Sheep plate, which Google had been completely unable to ferret out!